 Good news and bad news with $250,000 FDIC worries: The good news is that you have $250,000 in cash, the bad news is why do you have $250,000 in cash.

 Most of the major banks (Chase, PNC, Wells Fargo, Bank of America, CitiBank) all offer less than .05% on their savings accounts.
-However, many online banks today are well over 1.0%, some are close to 2.0%!
+However, many online banks today are over .50%!

 Brick & Mortar Banks